Below you’ll find all of our 2020 RV life updates from the road in one place.

 While in the area, we also took a day trip to Sedona.
 Many of the #Instafamous trails were closed, but the one I really wanted to hike, Bear Mountain Trail, was not!
 I was excited because this trail was recommended to us months prior by a hiker we met in Havasu.
 He said it was “the most beautiful hike in Sedona!” and I have to imagine he was right because I can’t believe another one would be much better!
 This hike blew me away!
 We saw a handful of people on the trail, but not many, and for the most part, it was easy to stay apart.

 On the drive into town, though, we went by a State Park SWARMED with people and got a juice at a spot flooded with locals.
 In some ways, it felt like nothing was even happening in Sedona.
-However, in other ways, it felt ghostly because the downtown area was entirely shuttered up.
+In other ways, it felt ghostly because the downtown area was entirely shuttered up.

 Soon after arriving, we heard Colorado was opening up to visitors and decided it was time to attempt to get back to our part-time home search!